VoiceMoat for Agencies

 One Voice Lab per client, shared across your team.

-Train a per-client Voice Lab on their 20+ best posts.
+Train a per-client Voice Lab on their full profile (100 to 200 pieces across posts, replies, threads, and images).
 Every writer on the account drafts through the same model.
 Voice stays identical regardless of who's writing.

 Writer ramp from weeks to days.